ZecureGaming/php-assessment/README.md

 #Rizk PHP assessment
 ##1
-You are handled a project which uses SQL, Redis and PHP.
+You are handed a project which uses SQL, Redis and PHP.
-The users are stored in table "User" in SQL and there is basic PHP class User.
+The users are stored in table "User" in SQL and there is a basic PHP class User.

 Now the users are given items, which can be of 4 types:
 1. 5 free spins